Problematy/goodmap/docs/http-api.rst

 how they behave.

-**The API surface is the same in every deployment**: same paths, same methods, same response envelopes, same status codes.
+**The API surface is the same in every deployment**: same paths, same methods, same response shapes, same status codes.
 That part is documented here in full.
 The *values* moving through it are not — filters, the fields a point may carry, the issues that can be reported all come from each deployment's own data source.
-Those are documented by your running instance rather than by this page; see `Discovery: what your deployment declares`_.
+Those are documented by your running instance rather than by this page; see `Deployment-specific: what your instance declares`_.

 Conventions
 -----------